Complete our easy step-by-step online order process

 - Limited liability protection.
-Partners are not held personally responsible for business debts and liabilities (the limited liability partnership does not protect against liability for partners’ actions, however).
+Limited partners are not typically held responsible for business debts and liabilities.

 - Pass-through taxation.
-No tax is paid at the business level.
-Profits or loss are reported on the partners’ tax returns, and any tax due on business income is paid at the individual level.
+Income tax is not paid by the business.
+Profits/losses are reported on the partners’ tax returns, and any tax due is paid at the individual level.

 - Flexible management.
-Partners have more flexibility in management structure and can determine which partners are responsible for the day-to-day operations.
+Partners have more flexibility in management structure.

-- Few formal requirements.
-A limited liability partnership has fewer formal requirements and annual paperwork than corporations.
+- Fewer formal requirements.
+Limited partnerships face fewer formal requirements and paperwork than corporations.

-In order to register a business as an LLP, formation documents must be filed with the appropriate state agency, and necessary filing fees paid.
+In order to register a company as a limited partnership, formation documents must be filed with the appropriate state agency and applicable filing fees paid.

 Since regulations differ across state and local jurisdictions, the registrations required for your business are unique depending on the location and your business operations.
 However, payroll tax and sales tax are common registrations for businesses in many state and local jurisdictions.

-How are LLPs taxed?LLPs allow for pass-through taxation as its income is not taxed at the business level, but an informational tax return for the partnership must still be completed.
-Any income or loss of the LLP as shown on the return is passed-through to the partners’ individual tax returns.
+How are limited partnerships taxed?Limited partnerships (LPs) allow for pass-through taxation, as the LP's income is not taxed at the entity level, but a tax return for the partnership must be completed.
+Any income or loss of the LP as shown on this return is passed-through to the partners’ individual tax returns.
 The partners must then report the income or loss on their individual tax returns and pay any necessary tax.

-Do I need an attorney to form a limited liability partnership?No, you can prepare and file limited liability partnership forms yourself or through an online provider like BizFilings, but it’s good to understand the requirements of your intended state of formation.
-If you are unsure of what business type would be most beneficial for your specific situation or would like to learn more about limited liability partnership advantages, consult an attorney or accountant.
+Do I need an attorney to form a limited partnership?No, an attorney is not a legal requirement to form an LP.
+You can prepare and file the incorporation documents yourself or through an online provider like BizFilings, but it’s good to understand the requirements of your intended state of incorporation.
+If you are unsure of which business type would be most beneficial to your business, consult an attorney or accountant.

-Because some states only check proposed LLP names against existing LLPs, reserved and active, you can perform a trademark search to make sure the name you want to use is not already taken by another business type.
-Also, keep in mind that most states require the name you select to show your business is an LLP by including the words "Limited Liability Partnership" or the abbreviation "LLP."
+Some states only check proposed LP names against existing LPs, reserved and active, so you may wish to preform a trademark search to make sure the name you want to use is not already taken by another business type.
+Also, most states require that the name you select show your business is an LP, by including the words "Limited Partnership" or the abbreviation of "LP."

-Having BizFilings as your registered agent is important if you:
+Even if you are located in your state of incorporation, having BizFilings as your registered agent is tremendously beneficial if you:

 - Value privacy.
-When a company is served with a Service of Process, it is often delivered by local law enforcement.
-Most business owners do not want police officers showing up in front of clients or patients to serve them notice that their company is being sued.
-Having BizFilings as your registered agent service provider ensures you receive any Service of Process promptly and privately.
+When a company is served with a Service of Process (the document that initiates a lawsuit), it is often delivered by local law enforcement.
+Most business owners do not want police officers showing up in front of customers, employees or neighbors (in the case of a home-based business), to serve them notice that their company is being sued.
+With BizFilings as your as your registered agent service provider, we ensure you receive any Service of Process promptly and privately.

-Is a Limited Liability Partnership (LLP) Right for You?
+Is a Limited Partnership (LP) Right for You?

-The following Learning Center materials can help you understand limited liability partnership formation and other business types:
+The following Learning Center materials can help you understand limited partnership formation: